InbarAvital/Expression-Siplification/README.md

 The bonus also includes many other simplifications that I did not do in the basic one, you can see examples for all of the simplifications in the "simplificationDemo" file.

+Notice you can also download the zip file if you want to run it in your computer :)

 Have fun!